publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schI/m__us_usc_t52_s20901.md

         (1) the State will use the funds provided under the payment in a manner that is consistent with each of the laws described in [section 21145 of this title][/us/usc/t52/s21145], as such laws relate to the provisions of this chapter; and

-        (2) the proposed uses of the funds are not inconsistent with the requirements of subchapter III of this chapter.
+        (2) the proposed uses of the funds are not inconsistent with the requirements of subchapter III.

     (d) __Amount of payment__